pbrainz/pi-cv-vision/readme.md

-# Running the Model
+# Getting Started With Computer Vision on an Rpi
+> This repo just holds some sandboxed src code for messing around with opencv, torchvision, and tensorflow.

+### Using Models
-> You will need to consider making changes to the model in order for it to function properly
+*You will need to consider making changes to the model in order for it to function properly*

 ### Data
 1. Make sure to change change the data directory.